thehunmonkgroup/jester/help/intro.md

   From the jhelp script:
     jhelp [sub-topic] [sub-sub-topic] [...]

-  As you can see the jhelp method is much easier -- see 'help scripts jhelp' for more information on how to set it up.]]
+  As you can see the jhelp method is much easier -- see 'help scripts jhelp' for more information on how to set it up.

--- intro -> config
-jester.help_map.intro.config = {}
-jester.help_map.intro.config.description_short = [[Basic layout of Jester's configuration system.]] jester.help_map.intro.config.description_long = [[Configurations are stored in three different places in Jester:
+## Basic layout of Jester's configuration system

+Configurations are stored in three different places in Jester:

   1. jester/conf.lua - Global configuration
   2. profiles/[name]/conf.lua - Profile configuration